 The first major land distribution in southern Sonora was in the 1930s under President Lazaro Cardenas.
-The Cardenas administration expropriated nearly 120,000 ha and distributed it to over 5,000 ejidatarios (collectives of peasants) (Hernandez, Quiñónez, and Naranjo, 1981).
-The vast majority of the redistributed land was managed collectively for grazing and rain-fed agriculture (Dabdoub, 1980).
+The Cardenas administration expropriated nearly 120,000 ha and distributed it to over 5,000 ejidatarios (collectives of peasants) (Hernandez et al. 1981).
+The vast majority of the re-distributed land was managed collectively for grazing and rain-fed agriculture (Dabdoub 1980).
 However, by the mid-1900s, land use and management began to rapidly change.

-The Agriculture System
+The Agriculture System.
 In the mid-twentieth century, the Mexican government and the international development community identified the Yaqui Valley as an appropriate center for agricultural development.
-In 1943, Normal Borlag, working for the Mexican government and the Rockefeller Foundation, launched a wheat research program that was the forerunner of the International Maize and Wheat Improvement Center (CIMMYT), located in Ciudad Obregon, which remains in the region today (Naylor et al., 2001).
-Later, a national agricultural experiment center (CIANO) was also established in the valley.
-Because the region is agroclimatically representative of 40 percent of the developing world's wheat-growing areas, it was selected as an ideal place for the early wheat improvement program.
+In 1943, Normal Borlag, working for the Mexican government and the Rockefeller Foundation, launched a wheat research program that was the forerunner of the International Maize and Wheat Improvement Center (CIMMYT) that remains in the region today (Naylor et al. 2001).
+Later, a national agricultural experiment center (CIANO) was also established in the Valley.
+Because the region is agro-climatically representative of 40% of the developing world wheat growing areas, it was selected as an ideal place for the early wheat improvement program.

-The climate of the region is semiarid, with variable precipitation rates averaging 317 mm yr-1, which made the development of irrigation reservoirs essential for agricultural intensification.
-By 1963, three dams had been constructed, supplying irrigation water to 233,000 ha (Naylor et al., 2001).
+The climate of the region is semi-arid, with variable precipitation rates averaging 317mm yr-1, which made the development of irrigation reservoirs essential for agricultural intensification.
+By 1963, three dams had been constructed supplying irrigation water to 233,000 ha (Naylor et al. 2001).
 However, the construction of these reservoirs did not eliminate the region's sensitivity to climatic extremes.
-Prolonged droughts, such as the one that has persisted in the region since 1994, have led to dramatic declines in total reservoir volume, increases in well pumping, and reduced water allocations to farmers, resulting in less than 50,000 ha in production in 2003.
-Meanwhile, recent studies have pointed to the concerns that increasing temperatures resulting from global warming may lead to decreased wheat yields (e.g., Lobell et al., 2002).
+Prolonged droughts, such as the one that has persisted in the region since 1994, have lead to dramatic declines in total reservoir volume, increases in well pumping, and reduced water allocations to farmers resulting in less than 50,000 ha in production in 2003.
+Meanwhile, recent studies have pointed to the concerns that increasing temperatures resulting from global warming may lead to decreased wheat yields (e.g. Lobell et al. 2002).